 At the same time I seemed to be moving very fast and looking ahead I saw the pointed top of this structure coming closer and wondered how to stop.
-When I reached the top of the spire, I burst through it into a kaleidoscope of sparkling colors, like shards of glass shattering, flying in all directions and, at the same time, my head popped out of the water.
-I was down river about 100 yards from the raft approaching the calm pool.
+At the point of reaching the spire, I burst through it into a kaleidoscope of sparkling colors, like shards of glass shattering, flying slowly away from me in all directions and, at the same time, my head popped out of the water.

 I immediately became aware of where I was and grabbed for the nearest rock.
-I was able to pull myself up and I coughed up a lot of water.
-I was in a state of shock only because of what I had just experienced in consciousness after I drowned, but needed no medical attention, which was a good thing because we were miles through the forest to the nearest road which was still in the middle of nowhere!
+I was able to pull myself up and I coughed up a lot of water, but needed no medical attention-- which was a good thing because we were miles through the forest to the nearest road which was still in the middle of nowhere!

 I noticed Sue and Wally were both clinging to rocks in the river near me and I could see that Skip was still in the raft stuck in the hydraulic looking around for me.
-It was only when my head popped up that John saw me and made his way down river to help me out.
+It was only when my head popped up that John saw me and made his way down river.
 He helped me out of the water and (recently) told me that I muttered something about having been somewhere else but that was about all I said.

-I don't know how long I was under the raft or how long it took my body to travel from point A to point B; no one was looking at their watch at the time.
+I don't know how long my body was swirling around under the raft or how long it took my body to travel from point A to point B; no one was looking at their watch at the time.
 It could have been a minute or two or five or more, it seemed to me that I was on the other side for days.
 There was no time where I was.

 I can't say that I was clinically dead, perhaps hypothermic because the water was quite cold, but I have no memory of struggling under the water or trying to hold my breath until I reached the surface.
-(I've been a swimmer, water skier, scuba diver, and surfer, so I've had plenty of close calls under water before when I thought I might die, but nothing like this.
-Those other times I remember perfectly well struggling to reach the surface, my lungs about to burst from trying not to inhale the water, totally aware of my physical experience, and never even had an out-of-body-experience.)
+(I've been a swimmer, water skier, scuba diver, and surfer, so I've had plenty of close calls under water before when I thought I might die before reaching the surface, but nothing like this.
+Those other times I remember perfectly well struggling to reach the surface, my lungs about to burst from trying not to inhale the water, totally aware of my physical experience, and I never had an out-of-body-experience.)